evilusean/Khan/Trig-PreCalc/GM-Trigonometry.md

 > [!SUCCESS] Answer
 > Max's cart is traveling at exactly **$10\pi$ meters per second**, which is approximately **$31.42 \text{ m/s}$**.

+## 2026-January-11 - Graphing Sine and Cosine :